yashnaval/MachineLearning/Yash_ML_SL.md

 * ***Spam Filtration:***  Detecting spam emails is indeed a very helpful tool, this filtration techniques can easily detect any sort of virus, malware .
 In recent studies, it was found that about **56.87%** of all emails revolving around the internet were spam in March 2017 which was a major drop from April 2014's **71.1%** spam share.
 <img src="https://miro.medium.com/max/1840/1*hsyCZOYoGrX6BJsj4Lgrhg.png" alt="spam filtration" width="40%" height="40%">

-* ***Sentiment Analysis:*** It is a natural language processing technique in which we analyze and categorize some meaning out of the given text data.
-For example, if we are analyzing tweets of people and want to predict whether a tweet is a query, complaint, suggestion, opinion or news, we will simply use sentiment analysis.
+* ***Sentiment Analysis:*** It is a language processing technique in which we check & categorize some meaning out of the given text data.
+For example, if we are analyzing messages of people and want to predict whether a message is a query, complaint, suggestion or opinion, we will simply use sentiment analysis.
 <img src="https://www.upgrad.com/blog/wp-content/uploads/2019/04/70862042.png" width="40%" height="40%">

 * ***Speech Recognition*** : This is the kind of application where you teach the algorithm about your voice and it will be able to recognize you.
 The most well-known real-world applications are virtual assistants such as Google Assistant and Siri, which will wake up to the keyword with your voice only.